microsoft/med-deadend/README.md

 -----

+## Transparency Information

+This project uses a generated cohort from the publicly available MIMIC III (version 1.4) dataset.
+The main data is available at [physionet.org](https://physionet.org/content/mimiciii/1.4/) and all the details and the code for generating the cohort is available at [Sepsis Cohort](https://github.com/microsoft/mimic_sepsis).
+For more information see `Step 0` from the `How to use` section bellow.

+> Note: The documentation included in this ReadMe file is for informational purposes only and is not intended to supersede the applicable license terms.

 ## Contributing

 This code has been developed as part of the RL4H initiative at MSR Montreal.
 Most of the core work has been done by